AN INTRODUCTION TO THE SCALES OF MT MERU

 illustrations of various zigzag patterns like the one above.
 It shows the various Moments of

-Symmetries (MOS) produced by the convergent ratio.
-For those not familiar to these and the zigzag patterns, see this here.
-The bottom number is the total
+Symmetry (MOS) produced by the convergent ratio.
+For those not familiar with these and the zigzag patterns, see here.
+The bottom number of the fraction represents the total

-number of scale steps while the top being the number of scale units the
+number of scale steps while the top number represents the size of the

-generating interval is in relation to it.
-This works for both the converged and using the numeric series also if one starts ones series not at the beginning but when it starts to converge.
-This will be explained later.
-It also as a guide for placing the scales on a generalized keyboard.
-In the above diagram, 3/7 refers to a scale of 7 notes of which our generating
+generating interval.
+The fractions also are a guide for mapping the scales on a generalized keyboard.
+In the above diagram, 3/7 refers to a scale of 7 notes of which the generating

-interval or sequence will be 3 steps in this scale.
+interval will be 3 steps in this scale.
 The next would be a

-12-tone scale in which the generator is 5 steps etc. Often Wilson will use a ! or show the degree of error to the side to indicate an MOS that is close to an ET, or underline but this is less common.
-These zig-zag patterns should be understood as specific locations upon the Scaletree taken out to further levels illustrated there.
+12-tone scale in which the generator is 5 steps, etc. Often, Wilson uses a ! (or less commonly an underline) to indicate an MOS that is close to an ET.
+He also shows the degree of deviation from an ET to the side.
+These zigzag patterns should be understood as specific locations upon the Scale Tree.

-It is worth highlighting what properties make these scales unique.
-Harmonically they have the property of forming a series of proportional (or equal
+It is worth highlighting the properties that make these scales unique.
+Harmonically, they have the property of forming a series of proportional (or equal-beating) triads that in turn

 perceivable structure.
 The proportional triad is found in the sum